hanseaston/personal-website/content/projects/DostFlowEditor.md

 showInProjects: true
 ---

-Participated in the Microsoft's Hackathon in Seattle.
-Worked in a team of three to develop an admin dashboard for the educational website Dost, based in India.
-Used React on the frontend with Flask on the backend.
-Successfully integrated a React's flow editor library into the main codebase in order to streamline the Whatsapp chatbot's workflow for the website.
+I participated in Microsoft's Hackathon in Seattle and worked as part of a three-person team to develop an admin dashboard for the educational website Dost, which is based in India.
+We used React for the frontend and Flask for the backend.
+One of our notable achievements was successfully integrating a React flow editor library into the main codebase to streamline the workflow of the WhatsApp chatbot for the website.